dolthub/docs/content/reference/cli.md

 `--stat`:
 Show stats of data changes

+`--summary`:
+Show summary of data and schema changes

 `-r`, `--result-format`:
 How to format diff output.
 Valid values are tabular, sql, json.
 Defaults to tabular.